ubaid1f/ActivityRecognitionforSmartPhone/README.md

 This class creates a folder, writes all the raw sensory data files and feature data files

 v)	FeatureExtraction
 This class extract features from the data.
-The extracted features are average, max, min, standard deviation, mean crossing, quartile, meanabs, and variance.
+The extracted features are average, max, min, standard deviation, mean crossing, quartile, mean of absolute element (meanabs), and vari-ance.

 vi)	Classification
 This class classifies the activities, which includes sit, stand, lie, and walk.
 When the classifier is set by the main activity, it trains the classifier based on the preserved feature vector with activity labels.